JayBrown/Tools/Aliases/README.md

 * ipftype: display IPFS object type (file, directory, empty directory)
 * preview: preview image files from the command line (open with Preview or display inline)
 * transfer: transfer.sh upload alias

+The `auc` has been removed because the requisite 3rd-party binary `RomanDate` is faulty.